ronihcohen/script.quasar.dummy/README.md

-	"trackers": ["string", "..."], // List of trackers "size": "string", // Reported size of the torrent "provider": "string", // Name of this provider "seeds": int,
+	"trackers": ["string", "..."], // List of trackers "size": "string", // Reported size of the torrent "provider": "string", // Name of this provider "icon": "string", // Icon path for this provider "seeds": int,
 	"peers": int,
 	"resolution": int,